 Some sources claim that addiction to Adderall is primarily psychological; however, it can have a strong physical component as well.

 Since Adderall contains amphetamine, it is not unusual for a person to develop tolerance to the drug very quickly.

 Tolerance is a primarily physical process where a person requires higher doses of a drug to obtain the same effect they experienced from lower doses.

 The other physical aspect of addiction is withdrawal.
 Withdrawal occurs when one has become physically dependent on a drug and experiences symptoms that occur when there is an abrupt discontinuation of the drug or a decrease in intake of the amount of the drug one takes.
-According to both Dr. Stahl and Dr. Julien, withdrawal from Adderall can produce the following symptoms:

 - Increased appetite